 However, one of the TSS components is the measurement of lancinating pain, which is a feeling of deep-seated, acute pain in DPN patients.
 A post hoc subgroup analysis observed that EVNol SupraBio tocotrienols reduced lancinating pain in some DPN patients.
 This result leads to a new hypothesis on lancinating pain and warrants a future study to elucidate the mechanism in which tocotrienols modulate this acute pain.

 ExcelVite Business Development Manager Bryan See adds: “Worldwide, 382 million people suffered diabetes, and DPN can affect almost half of the diabetic population.
-Each year, the U.S. spends roughly 66 billion on DPN patients who are constantly searching for neuropathy treatment near me.
+Each year, the U.S. spends roughly 66 billion on DPN patients who are constantly searching for neuropathy treatment.
 If EVNol SupraBio could help in reducing lancinating pain in DPN patients, it would be beneficial in terms of time and money invested on DPN, besides providing improved quality of life of the patients.
 In addition, even better, supplementary tocotrienol could also help in supporting healthy liver and metabolic health.”

 - Efficacy of Oral Mixed Tocotrienols in Diabetic Peripheral Neuropathy: A Randomized Clinical Trial.
 JAMA Neurol.
 Published online January 29, 2018